-- Reimbursement will be based on the cost of the generic drug, regardless of whether the person purchases the name brand drug or generic drug; and - If there is no generic equivalent for the drug the covered person needs, reimbursement will be based on the cost of the name brand drug.
+Reimbursement of drug expenses will be based on the lowest cost of generic equivalent drugs, regardless of whether the person purchases the name brand drug or generic drug.
+If there is no generic equivalent for the drug the covered person needs, reimbursement will be based on the cost of the name brand drug.